Einat Couzin-Fuchs, Group Leader

 Antoine Hoffmann, PhD student

-PhD project: Active smelling - understanding interactions between perception and motion, in the American cockroach.
-Antoine had previously been working on olfactory navigation in moths.
+PhD project: Active smelling - understanding interactions between perception and motion in the American cockroach.
+Antoine is interested in understanding how cockroaches use antennal movements to improve the detection and tracking of odourants by combining both behavioural and electrophysiological approaches.
+He has previously been working at the INRA of Versailles on the perception of sex pheromones and navigation in moths.
 His master's degree was in Ecophysiology and Ethology and Bachelor's degree in Cellular Biology and Organismal Physiology from the University of Strasbourg.

 Yannick Günzel, PhD student

 PhD project: The neurobiology of swarm-forming locusts.
 Combining neurophysiology and behavioural experiments under naturalistic conditions, Yannick's project aims to elucidate mechanisms underlying locusts individual and group movement decisions.
 Yannick had joined us in August 2019, after an MSc in Bielefeld where he studied adaptive motor control in stick insects.

 Joined us from Georgia state, Jacky is studying how group contexts influence decision making in Cockroaches.
 For her project she monitors individual and group responses to odour cues while, in collaboration with Inga, also look at how these cues are perceived in the cockroach's antennal lobe.